github/docs/src/content-linter/README.md

 ### Warnings

-These rules _should_ be fixed before merging content into the `main` branch, but fixing them won't prevent commiting changes to your local branch.
+These rules _should_ be fixed before merging content into the `main` branch, but fixing them won't prevent committing changes to your local branch.

 | **Rule ID** | **Description** |
 |---|---|